-The major part of the proof of of Theorem~\ref{Thm-main-1} lies in our attempt to establish the relationship (in inequalities) between the three important quantities: (1) a Wasserstein distance between two base measures, $\Wr(G,G')$, (2) a suitable notion of distance between Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha G'}$, and (3) the variational distance/ Kullback-Leibler divergence between the marginal densities of $n$-vector $\YYn$, which are obtained by integrating out the mixing measure $Q$, which is a Dirichlet process distributed by $\DP_{\alpha G}$ and $\DP_{\alpha G'}$, respectively.
-The link from $G$ (resp. $G'$) to the induced $\PG$ (resp. $\PGO$) is illustrated by the following diagram:
+The major part of the proof of Theorem~\ref{Thm-main-0} and \ref{Thm-main-1} lies in our attempt to establish the relationship between the three important quantities: (1) a Wasserstein distance between two base measures, $\Wr(G,G')$, (2) a suitable notion of distance between Dirichlet measures $\DP_{\alpha G}$ and $\DP_{\alpha G'}$, and (3) the variational distance/Kullback--Leibler divergence between the marginal densities of $n$-vector $\YYn$, which are obtained by integrating out the mixing measure $Q$, which is a Dirichlet process distributed by $\DP_{\alpha G}$ and $\DP_{\alpha G'}$, respectively.
+The link from $G$ (resp., $G'$) to the induced $\PG$ (resp., $P_{Y_{[n]}|G'}$) is illustrated by the following diagram:

-In order to establish the relationship among the aforementioned distances we need to investigate the geometry of the support of the individual Dirichlet measures, as well as the geometry of test sets that arise when a given Dirichlet measure is tested (discriminated) from a large class of Dirichlet measures.
-In fact, this study forms the bulk of the paper in Section~\ref{Sec-transport}, Section~\ref{Sec-boundary}, and Section~\ref{Sec-contraction}.
+In order to establish the relationship among the aforementioned distances, we need to investigate the geometry of the support of individual Dirichlet measures, and the geometry of test sets that arise when a given Dirichlet measure is tested (discriminated) against a large class of Dirichlet measures.
+This study forms the bulk of the paper in Section~\ref{Sec-transport}, Section~\ref{Sec-boundary} and Section~\ref{Sec-contraction}.

-\paragraph{Transportation distances for Bayesian hierarchies.} To begin, in Section~\ref{Sec-transport} we develop a general notion of transportation distance of Bayesian hierarchies of random measures.
+\textit{Transportation distances for Bayesian hierarchies}.
+To begin, in Section~\ref{Sec-transport} we develop a general notion of transportation distance of Bayesian hierarchies of random measures.
 This notion plays a fundamental role in our theory, and we believe is also of independent interest.
-Using transportation distances it is possible to compare between not only two probability measures defined on $\Theta$, but also two probability measures on the space of measures on $\Theta$, and so on.
-Transportation distances are natural for comparing between Bayesian hierarchies, because the geometry of the space of support of measures is inherited directly into the definition of the transportation distances between the measures.
+Using transportation distances, it is possible to compare between not only two probability measures defined on $\Theta$, but also two probability measures on the space of measures on $\Theta$, and so on.
+Transportation distances are natural for comparing between Bayesian hierarchies, because the geometry of the space of support of measures is inherited directly in the definition of the transportation distances between the measures.
 In particular, $\Wr(\DP_{\alpha G}, \DP_{\alpha G'})$ is defined as the Wasserstein distance on the Polish space $\Pcal(\Pcal(\Theta))$, by inheriting the Wasserstein distance on the Polish space of measures $\Pcal(\Theta)$.
-(The notation $\Wr$ is reused as a harmless abuse of notation).
+(The notation $\Wr$ is reused as a harmless abuse of notation.)
 It can be shown that